MaterializeInc/materialize/doc/user/content/sql/copy-to.md

 The privileges required to execute this statement are:

-- `USAGE` privileges on the schemas that all relations in the query are contained in.
+- `USAGE` privileges on the schemas that all relations and types in the query are contained in.
 - `SELECT` privileges on all relations in the query.
     - NOTE: if any item is a view, then the view owner must also have the necessary privileges to execute the view definition.